Go to content (click on Intro)

 Official activity with prior registration

-This course aims to provide a series of resources to communicate research and make it accessible to the non expert public in an understandable and informational tone.
-The subject will be taught on-site in the form of practical sessions using a variety of materials.
-To pass the course, students must attend 80% of sessions.
+This course aims to provide a series of resources to communicate research and make it accessible to the non expert public in an understandable and informational tone.The subject will be taught in COIL (Collaborative Online International Learning) format, in practical sessions face-to-face and online, with the Universidad Católica Andrés Bello (UCAB) in Caracas (Venezuela).To pass the course, students must attend 80% of sessions.

-Credits (hours): 1 (16)
+Credits (hours): 1 (12)

 Activity aimed at all PhD students on the following programmes:

-Arts and Education / Bioinformatics / Molecular Biology, Biomedicine and Health / Science and Technology of Water / Human, Heritage and Culture Sciences / Law, Economics and Enterprise / Education / Gender Studies: Cultures, Societies and Policies / Environment / Psychology, Health and Quality of Life / Psychology of Education (DIPE) / Technology / Tourism
+Arts and Education / Bioinformatics / Molecular Biology, Biomedicine and Health / Science and Technology of Water / Human, Heritage and Culture Sciences / Law, Economics and Enterprise / Education / Gender Studies: Cultures, Societies and Policies / Environment / Psychology, Health and Quality of Life / Psychology of Education (DIPE) / Chemistry / Technology / Tourism

 Official activity with prior registration